Russia at the 2008 Summer Olympics

 The Russian Federation competed at the 2008 Summer Olympics, held in Beijing, China, represented by the Russian Olympic Committee.
 Russia competed in all sports except baseball, field hockey, football, softball, and taekwondo.
-They ranked third in the medal table by golds (24) and overall (60).
-Russia also had 14 medals stripped for doping violations, the most of any nation at the 2008 Olympics.
+It ranked third in the medal table by the number of gold (24) and overall (60) medals.
+Russia also had 14 medals stripped for doping violations, the most of any nation at the 2008 Olympics, although in terms of gold medals it got a net positive of +1 (from 23 to 24).